openshift/source-to-image/go/README.md

 If the build image is compatible with incremental builds, `sti build` will look for an image tagged with `APP_IMAGE_TAG`.
-If an image is present with that tag, `sti build` will save the build artifacts from that image and add them to the build container at `/tmp/artifacts` so an image's `/usr/bin/prepare` script can restore them before building the source.
+If an image is present with that tag, `sti build` will save the build artifacts from that image and add them to the build container at `/tmp/artifacts` so the `assemble` script can restore them before building the source.

 When using an image that supports incremental builds, you can do a clean build with `--clean`: